modernice/goes/docs/guide/projections.md

 The `projection.Startup()` option triggers an initial catch-up run that processes all existing events from the store.
 Without it, only new events (arriving after subscription) are processed.

+`projection.Startup()` blocks until that catch-up finishes.
+Use `projection.StartupAsync()` when subscription setup should return immediately.
+The startup job still runs before later jobs, and any startup failure is sent to the returned error channel.

 The returned error channel reports asynchronous errors during job processing.

 ## Jobs